 Texas State fires coach Jake Spavital after 4 years, 13 wins

-SAN MARCOS, Texas (AP) Texas State coach Jake Spavital was fired Sunday after four seasons in which the Bobcats won just 13 games.
+SAN MARCOS, Texas – Texas State coach Jake Spavital was fired Sunday after four seasons in which the Bobcats won just 13 games.

 Texas State finished its second consecutive 4-8 season on Saturday with a 41-13 loss at home to Louisiana-Lafayette.